-Beaches in Aruba are some of the most beautiful and captivating in the world.
+Beaches in Aruba are some of the most captivating and breathtaking beaches in the world.
 This island paradise is located in the Caribbean sea, fourteen miles off the coast of Venezuela.
-The beaches of Aruba are so inviting that many cruise ship passengers who dock in Oranjestad (the island's capital) forego the usual activities of shopping and casino play to spend a day just enjoying the water!
+The beaches of Aruba are so inviting that many cruise ship passengers who dock in Oranjestad (the island’s capital) forego the usual activities of shopping and casino play to spend a day just enjoying the water!

-Aruba's beaches host a variety of sights to been seen, each perfect for different activities.
-On the eastern shore of Aruba, huge waves crash against the rocks, great for sight seeing, but not for swimming.
+Aruba’s top beaches host a variety of sights to be seen, each perfect for different activities.
+On the eastern shore of Aruba, huge waves crash against the rocks, great for sightseeing, but not for swimming.
 But, on the western side, it’s all about gentle, calm waters.
-To inspire your next summer vacation trip, we've rounded up our favorite beaches in Aruba.
+To inspire your next summer vacation trip, we’ve rounded up the best beaches in Aruba.

 Traveling To Beaches In Aruba

 Aruba and its beaches are currently open to with some safety regulations in place.
-All travelers to Aruba must fill out a health questionnaire prior to departure.
-They must also take a COVID-19 PCR test and have negative results.
-Masks are required during flight, in the airport, and at your hotel until you reach your room.
-Before embarking on your beach vacation in Aruba make sure to double check the entry requirements on their website.
+You are no longer required to show a negative COVID-19 test upon arrival.
+The usage of masks is up to the discretion of each establishment in Aruba.
+Before embarking on your beach vacation in Aruba make sure to double-check the entry requirements on their website.

 Beautiful Beaches of Aruba

-Baby Beach is a great family friendly beach in Aruba.
+Baby Beach is a great family-friendly beach in Aruba.
 Nestled in the Southern tip, this lagoon has very shallow waters, ideal for those with small children.
-Baby Beach is also a great place to practice your laps, as you can swim a far distance and still touch the sandy bottom!
+Baby Beach is also popular beach to practice your laps, as you can swim a far distance and still touch the sandy bottom!

-This beautiful beach is in the shape of a half moon, protecting you from the wilder waves of the Caribbean.
+Baby Beach is in the shape of a half moon, protecting you from the wilder waves of the Caribbean.
 Put your face in the water and you’ll see schools of colorful fish darting in every direction.
-This is the perfect place for a beginning snorkeler to get the hang of it without having to combat wave action.
+Baby Beach is the perfect place for a beginning snorkeler to get the hang of it without having to combat wave action.

-Rodgers Beach is another family friendly beach you'll want to visit if you're looking to escape the crowds.
-During the week its very quiet, while on the weekends you'll find many locals families spending time there.
-It is a quick minute ride West from Baby Beach.
+Rodgers Beach is another family friendly beach you’ll want to visit if you’re looking to escape the crowds.
+During the week it Rodgers Beach is very quiet, while on the weekends you’ll find many locals families spending time there.
+Rodgers Beach is a quick minute ride West from Baby Beach.

 Eagle Beach is north of Oranjestad and is the favorite spot for condo resorts known as “Low Rises.”
 It has been named one of the best beaches in the world and is the widest beach in Aruba.
 This special beach is also known for housing two beautiful Fofoti trees.
 Fofoti trees look like large bonsai trees with their trunks twisted up like a work of art.

 Palm Beach is one of the most well-known beaches in Aruba.
+It is many visitors’ favorite beach and is definitely one of the more crowded beaches.
 This stretch of sand is where the “High Rises,” elegant hotels with beautifully-landscaped grounds make their popular statement.
 Palm Beach is the image that most travelers have of Aruba.

 The pathways between the hotels on Palm Beach are lined with tropical flowers and one hotel has an aviary with birds reflecting every color in the rainbow.
 You’ll also find high end boutique shops scattered amongst the hotels and in shopping malls across the street.
 If you want to be close to great amenities and action, Palm Beach is definitely a great beach in Aruba.